 Note that you should check the park-specific rules for pets, as they can vary from park to park.
 Generally dogs are required to be kept on-leash.

-Additionally, in Victoria, dogs are allowed in all state forests, except for Murrindindi Scenic Reserve and Steavensons Falls Reserves, as long as they are kept on a leash and under control.
+Additionally, in Victoria, dogs are allowed in all state forests, except for Murrindindi Scenic Reserve, as long as they are kept on a leash and under control.
 Just be wary of ticks.

 Dog-Friendly National Parks in Western Australia

 Pet dogs are strictly prohibited from nearly all national parks in Western Australia.
 When visiting the state, I noticed that there were more signs than usual stating that pets are not allowed.
 On many access roads, there are signs saying if you have a domestic dog in your vehicle, turn around now.

 It’s permitted to drive through a national park with a dog in your vehicle if there is no other practical access, but you are not permitted to stop in the park and must keep your animal inside the vehicle at all times.
 There are also exceptions for travelling by boat through a marine park or reserve.

 At this stage, there is just one national park where dogs are permitted in two locations.
 At Blackwood River National Park in southwestern WA, dogs are permitted at both the Sues Bridge and Warner Glen campgrounds.